MSC Explora 5

 MSC Explora Journeys cruise ship pool deck

-Deck 3 houses the Aft Marina Deck (for watersports), the Marina Lounge & Bar, and two Tender Areas (port and starboard) for ship-to-shore transfers.
+Deck 3 houses the Aft Marina Deck (for launching watersports activities), the Marina Lounge & Bar, and two Tender Areas (port and starboard).
 Forward-starboard is the Infirmary/Medical Centre.
+The Marina Lounge & Bar is positioned at the stern of the vessel and serves as one of the public social spaces on that deck, offering drinks and seating near the Marina/tender facilities.

-Deck 6 is a crew-only area with accommodations, Messhall, lounge, and a bow-facing crew sundeck with a Jacuzzi.
+Deck 6 forward is crew-only, with staff accommodations, Messhall (crew dining and lounge), and the crew sundeck (bow-facing, with a large Jacuzzi).

 Journey Together Gatherings (family program)